GPU-Acceleration of Parallel Unconditionally Stable Group Explicit Finite Difference Method: The parallel scheme for one-dimensional diffusion equation

 where $\Omega= [0,1]\times [0,t]$, $\phi(x)$ is initial condition and $\beta$ is prescribed constant boundary condition.
-As we mentioned, the paper goal is to implement Tavakoli's\cite{Davam.2007} method by GPU and CPU multi-thread codes.
-So, first of all, it is necessary to present an introduction to his method.\\ As it can be seen in \cite{Davam.2007}, the domain $[0,1]\times[0,T]$ is divided into $M\times N$ finite difference scheme mesh nodes with spatial step size $h = \frac{1}{M}$ in $x$ direction and the time step size $\tau = \frac{T}{N}$ respectively.
+As we mentioned, we are going to implement Tavakoli's\cite{Davam.2007} method by means of GPU and CPU multi-thread programming.
+So, we should, first, introduce his method.\\ As it can be seen in \cite{Davam.2007}, the domain $[0,1]\times[0,T]$ is divided into $M\times N$ finite difference scheme mesh nodes with spatial step size $h = \frac{1}{M}$ in $x$ direction and the time step size $\tau = \frac{T}{N}$ respectively.
 Grid points $(x_i, t_n)$ are given by

 in which $M$ and $N$ are positive integers. $u_i^n$ is used to denote the finite difference approximations of $u\left(i h, n \tau\right)$.
-By using Saul'yev's two schemes for the second derivative $\left(\frac{\partial^2u}{\partial x^2}\right)$, Tavakoli\cite{Davam.2007} has extracted two relations to walk on the finite difference scheme mesh nodes.
+Using Saul'yev's two schemes for the second derivative $\left(\frac{\partial^2u}{\partial x^2}\right)$, Tavakoli\cite{Davam.2007} proposed two relations for walking on the finite difference scheme mesh nodes.
 The first relation which is extracted from Saul'yev scheme A\cite{Davam.2007} is

 for $i = 1,2,\cdots,M-1$ where $r=\frac{\tau}{h^2}$.
-He has noted that the Saul’yev scheme A is explicit if the calculation begins at the left boundary, and moves to the right, so that only the single value $u_i^{n+1}$ is unknown.
+He has noted that the Saul’yev scheme A is explicit if the calculation begins at the left boundary, and moves to the right, so that, only the single value $u_i^{n+1}$ is unknown.
 The second equation, extracted from Saul'yev scheme B\cite{Davam.2007}, is